SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/Ad_hoc_data/Ad_hoc_Tutorials_Satellites.md

 1. Go to [https://catalog.dataminer.services/catalog/5406](https://catalog.dataminer.services/catalog/5406)

-1. Deploy the catalog item to your DataMiner Agent.
+1. Deploy the catalog item to your DataMiner Agent, by clicking the *Deploy* button.

 ## Step 2: Open the data source in Visual Studio